DynamicDevices/DiskImager/README.md

 DiskImager
 ==========

 A Windows Disk Imager.
-A C#.NET utility, released under GPLv3, for reading / writing SD cards and USB devices
+A C#.NET utility for reading / writing SD cards and USB devices

+License: This software utility is released under GPLv3.

 The current release can be downloaded here